gshipley/summitlab14/Chapters/09-Installing_client_tools.md

 [RubyInstaller 1.9](http://rubyinstaller.org/) provides the best experience for installing Ruby on Windows XP, Vista, and Windows 7.
 Download the latest 1.9 version from the [download page](http://rubyinstaller.org/downloads/) and launch the installer.

-**Important**: During the installation you should accept all of the defaults, it is mandatory that you select the "Add Ruby executables to your PATH" check box in order to run Ruby from the command line.
+**Important**: During the installation, you should accept all of the defaults.
+It is mandatory that you select the "Add Ruby executables to your PATH" check box in order to run Ruby from the command line.

-After the installation is complete, to verify that the installation is working run:
+After the installation is complete, to verify that the installation is working, run:

 	C:\Program Files\> ruby -e 'puts "Welcome to Ruby"' Welcome to Ruby